Luwin95/Cliffhangout/README.md

 ```
 (*) Required to make the application work

-Configure connection : copy the context.xml file in the db folder to cliffhangout-webapp/src/main/webapp/META-INF.
+Configure connection : copy the context.xml file in the db folder to cliffhangout-webapp/src/main/webapp/META-INF (if META-INF directory doesn't).
 Edit created file with your db informations like following
 ```
 name="jdbc/DB_CLIFFHANGOUT"